adobe-research/domain-expansion/README.md

 The first key, "tasks", defines the training task to perform on specific latent directions.
 If the dimension number is not specified, we use the "most dormant" direction that isn't already specified.
 In the above example, elf would repurpose the dim 511.
 Different tasks might perform the same adaptation method.
 We therefore specify shared arguments separately under "tasks_losses".

+Since adaptation methods might require different number of steps, we recommend expanding the domain gradually.
+For example, repurpose several subspaces with MyStyle first.
+When results are satisfactory, repurpose more subspace with NADA.

 ### Support Additional Domain Adaptation Methods